MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

     ![Prepare](./media/contoso-migration-tfs-vsts/prep4.png)

 1. The `import.json` file provides import settings.
 It includes information such as the desired organization name, and storage account details.
 Most of the fields are populated automatically.
 Some fields require user input.
-Contoso opens the file and adds the Azure DevOps Services organization name to be created, `contosodevmigration`.
-With this name, their Azure DevOps Services URL will be `contosodevmigration.visualstudio.com`.
+The admins open the file and add the Azure DevOps Services organization name to be created, `contosodevmigration`.
+With this name, the Contoso Azure DevOps Services URL will be `contosodevmigration.visualstudio.com`.

     ![Screenshot showing the Azure DevOps Services organization name.](./media/contoso-migration-tfs-vsts/prep5.png)

     > [!NOTE]
     > The organization must be created before the migration begins.
 It can be changed after the migration is completed.

-1. They review the identity log map file that shows the accounts that will be brought into Azure DevOps Services during the import.
+1. The admins review the identity log map file, which shows the accounts that will be brought into Azure DevOps Services during the import.

     - Active identities refer to identities that will become users in Azure DevOps Services after the import.
-    - In Azure DevOps Services, these identities will be licensed and will be displayed as users in the organization after migration.
+    - In Azure DevOps Services, these identities will be licensed and displayed as users in the organization after migration.
     - The identities are marked as **Active** in the **Expected Import Status** column in the file.

     ![Screenshot of the identity log map file, showing the accounts to be brought into Azure DevOps Services.](./media/contoso-migration-tfs-vsts/prep6.png)